-To input or modify the details of a particular filter:

-- 1. Position the mouse cursor on the required filter position. - 2.
-Right-click and a filter details input box will appear. - 3.
-Enter the filter details (up to a maximum of 9 characters) - 4.
-Left-click when complete.
+To input, or modify, the details of a particular filter position the mouse cursor on the required filter position.
+Right-click and a filter details input box will appear.
+Enter the filter details (up to a maximum of 9 characters) and left-click when complete.

 The operation of the filter wheel is very similar to that of the grating turret control.
-Positioning the cursor over each filter position changes the cursor to a pointing hand and details about that filter are displayed.
+Positioning the cursor over each filter position changes the cursor to a pointing hand and details about the filter are displayed.